Standardized Testing & Language Proficiency

 Advanced Placement (AP), International Baccalaureate (IB), and other proficiency exam scores are not required, but the Office of Admissions will accept these results for any students who choose to submit them.

-As a reminder, this policy is temporary and only applicable for first-year Anglophone students applying for Fall 2023 admission.
+As a reminder, this policy is only applicable for first-year Anglophone students.
 All other applicants, please see below for detailed information on testing requirements.

 What standardized test scores do I submit?

-As noted above, the Dual BA Program will be adopting a test-optional policy for Anglophone applicants for Fall 2023.
-However, students who choose to submit their Scholastic Assessment Test (SAT) or American College Testing Program (ACT) scores as part of their Fall 2023 application for admission should have their score reports sent directly from the testing service to the Dual BA Program, care of Columbia University School of General Studies.
+As noted above, the Dual BA Program has adopted a test-optional policy for Anglophone applicants.
+However, students who choose to submit their Scholastic Assessment Test (SAT) or American College Testing Program (ACT) scores as part of their Fall 2024 application for admission should have their score reports sent directly from the testing service to the Dual BA Program, care of Columbia University School of General Studies.

 • The College Board (SAT and TOEFL) code for Columbia University School of General Studies is 2095.